DDL Syntax Overview

 Defining a Full-text Retrieval Dictionary

 A dictionary is used to identify and process specific words during full-text retrieval.
 Dictionaries are created by using predefined templates (defined in the PG_TS_TEMPLATE system catalog).
-Dictionaries of the Simple, Ispell, Synonym, Thesaurus, and Snowball types can be created.
+Five types of dictionaries can be created, Simple, Ispell, Synonym, Thesaurus, and Snowball.
+Each type of dictionaries is used to handle different tasks.
 The following table lists the related SQL statements.

 Table 18 SQL statements for a full-text search dictionary